tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_ai_glossaries.md

 I tried a number of similar queries to each tool, trying to get it to sort the terms more logically.

 <div class="chat">
-Looking through this list of glossary terms, identify the most relevant terms used in this chapter.
+<p>Looking through this list of glossary terms, identify the most relevant terms used in this chapter.</p>
 </div>

 Again, the results weren't great.
 This task might have been difficult because the terminology is a mixed bag that doesn't sort well.
 Maybe there aren't salient groupings that allow for easy categorization.
 I ended up using one of the responses from ChatGPT as a starting point and then did my own custom sorting and grouping for the next hour.